 The PGY-2 resident will participate in presenting at Tuesday/Thursday Noon Conference for Pharmacy Staff periodically throughout the year.
-Residents also provide a continuing education lecture to the Department.
+Residents also provide 1-2 continuing education lectures to the Department.

 Residents may have the opportunity to serve as a clinical instructor for the Patient Care Lab course at Wayne State University.

 Residents have an opportunity to participate in a Teaching Certificate Program offered in conjunction with Wayne State University.

 Residents will accrue approximately 24 days of CTO time throughout the year.
 Residents will use this time for attendance at all professional meetings.
 Residents can take 10 days of vacation throughout the year.
 Vacation time requires approval from the Residency Program Director.
 Residents will have the following national holidays off: July 4th, Labor Day, Thanksgiving Day, Christmas Day, New Years Day, Memorial Day.

 Yes.
 The residents attend the Michigan Society of Health System Annual Meeting in the Fall, the ASHP Midyear Clinical Meeting in December, as well as the Ohio Pharmacy Residency Conference in the Spring.